 Forbes reported in April that depression and anxiety cost the global economy an estimated $1 trillion each year in lost productivity.
 Mental health and substance abuse cost US businesses $90 billion annually.
 Depression alone can count for up to 400 million lost work days annually.
 Poor performance costs money, time, turnover, morale and energy.
 CPP Global reported in 2018 that US workers spend more than 2.5 hours per week on conflicts, costing businesses an estimated $359 billion annually based on an average wage of $17.95 per hour.

 Where do your staff go when they need support?
 We live at work.
 Most of us spend more time with our coworkers than our families.
-We play out the same family dynamics and have the same relational needs at work as we do at home.
+We play out the same family dynamics at work as we do at home.
 Realistically, do your staff have time to locate and participate in the support they need to address their personality, relational, and performance issues?

 A corporate psychologist works with staff to build grit, resiliency, and access potential, and then continues to be available to remind people about who they are at their best when they forget.